Jack and the Beanstalk (1952 film): Plot

-Jack's mother, exasperated over the beans, tells Jack to plant them and a gigantic beanstalk grows overnight.
-He climbs the beanstalk to rescue everyone from the giant's clutches and retrieve Nellie, the golden-egg-laying hen that the giant had previously stolen from Jack's family.
-Upon learning of Nellie's existence, Dinklepuss joins Jack on the adventure.
-When they reach the top of the beanstalk, Jack and Dinklepuss are captured by the giant and imprisoned with the prince and princess.
-The princess falls for the troubador only to later learn that it is the same prince to whom she was betrothed.
+Jack's mother, exasperated about the beans, tells Jack to plant them, and a gigantic beanstalk grows overnight.
+He climbs the beanstalk to rescue everyone from the giant's clutches and retrieve Nellie, the hen that the giant had previously stolen from Jack's family.
+Dinklepuss joins Jack on the adventure, and when they reach the top of the beanstalk, they are captured by the giant and imprisoned with the prince and princess.
+The princess falls in love with the troubadour only to later learn that it is the same prince to whom she was betrothed.

 The giant releases Dinklepuss and Jack from the dungeon in order to toil around his castle.
-He comes to regret this decision when Jack mixes gunpowder with the chicken feed, causing the Giant's omelette to explode in his face.
-They befriend his housekeeper Polly, who helps them escape over the castle wall along with the royal prisoners, Nellie and some of the giant's stolen gems (pilfered by the greedy Dinklepuss).
+Jack mixes gunpowder with the chicken feed, causing the giant's omelette to explode in his face.
+They befriend his housekeeper Polly, who helps them escape over the castle wall along with the royal prisoners, Nellie and some of the giant's stolen gems.
 They flee down the beanstalk with the giant in pursuit.
-During the descent, Dinklepuss loses Nellie (who falls into the arms of Jack's mother) and then the gems, which rain down upon the impoverished townsfolk below.
-Once all reach the ground, Jack chops the beanstalk, sending the giant falling to his death.
+During the descent, Dinklepuss loses Nellie, who falls into the arms of Jack's mother, and then the gems, which rain down upon the impoverished townsfolk below.
+Once they all reach the ground, Jack chops the beanstalk, sending the giant falling to his death.
 The villagers rejoice by dancing around the hole left when the giant fell.

-Just before being rewarded by the king for heroism, Jack is rudely awakened when Donald breaks a vase over Jack's head just as Eloise and Arthur return home from rehearsal.
-Jack cries out but receives a second blow to the head from Dinkle, which returns Jack to his dream state.
-After greeting Eloise and Arthur as their storybook counterparts, Jack dances off into the night.
+Just before being rewarded by the king for heroism, Jack is rudely awakened when Donald breaks a vase over his head.
+A second blow to the head from Dinkle returns Jack to his dream state.